alokw/cn4m/README.md

-# outbox_cn4m
+# cn4m

+### about
+cn4m was developed by creative outbox to help establish a consistent content management and tracking ecosystem

+### general workflow
-add assets to the repo
+ 1. add assets to the repo
-run a check
+ 2. run a check
-assets discovered for the first time are added to unreviewed_assets if they are approved, they are moved to untracked_repo_assets if they are quarantined, they are moved to untracked_quar_assets when they are tracked (sent to google) they are moved to tracked...assets
+ 3. assets discovered for the first time are added to unreviewed_assets
+ 4. if they are approved, they are moved to untracked_repo_assets
+ 5. if they are quarantined, they are moved to untracked_quar_assets
+ 6. when they are tracked (sent to google) they are moved to tracked...assets

+### how to install cn4m server
+ 1. install git or github desktop
+ 2. clone the cn4m repository
+    > in github desktop -> file -> clone repository -> https://github.com/alokw/outbox_cn4m.git
+ 3. modify the .env file with your preferences and info

+### how to run cn4m server
-make sure docker engine is running
+ 1. make sure docker engine is running
+ 2. in powershell (windows) or terminal (mac), navigate to the cn4m directory

-cd M:\GitHub\outbox_cn4m
+    > (windows) cd D:\github\outbox_cn4m
-cd /Users/outbox/Documents/GitHub/outbox_cn4m
+    > (mac) cd /Users/outbox/Documents/GitHub/outbox_cn4m
+ 3. run docker compose
+    > (in foreground) docker compose up

-docker compose up (run in foreground) docker-compose up -d (run in background)
+    > (in background) docker compose up -d

 to-do